anshulthakur/ClusterManager/Docs/flow.md

 * Read Message from Socket
 * Create HM\_PROCESS\_NOTIFICATION message (IPS)
+* If Location not in Remote Location Tree, add to tree
+    * Initialize Connection to location
 * Send to PID of subscriber on HM\_TO\_USER Queue ID.

 ## Node goes down: